Hey cyclist!

 How to dress for cycling based on temperature: the ultimate guide

-Every cyclist feels the cold differently, but these guidelines provide an excellent starting point for understanding how to cycle in winter without mistakes.
+Every cyclist perceives the cold differently, but these guidelines provide a great starting point for understanding how to ride a bike in winter without mistakes.

 How to dress for cycling at 15-20 degrees (autumn period)

-When temperatures start to drop but the cold is not yet biting, the goal is to find the right balance between lightness and protection.
-This is the typical autumn situation, where you can ride well with versatile and easily removable clothing:
+When temperatures begin to drop but the cold is not yet biting, the goal is to find the right balance between lightness and protection.
+This is the typical autumn situation, where you can ride well with versatile and easily removable garments:

 • Light long-sleeve shirt or summer shirt with arm warmers